 - Audacity: the best free choice to record and edit a podcast is Audacity.
 Invest some time watching their many tutorials to feel confident going into your first recording.

-- Podcast hosting provider: Castos and Transistor’s Starter plans begin at $19/month.
-Both offer the essential features every podcaster needs to produce a successful show.
-The one perk of Castos is the unlimited upload and bandwidth feature which gives you more freedom to experiment without worrying about storage space.
+- Podcast hosting provider: Castos Starter plans begin at $19/month.
+It offers all the essential features every podcaster needs to produce a successful show.
 The least expensive option from our list is Libsyn’s Classic 50 plan at $5/month.
 You’ll only have 50MB of storage or the equivalent of two 1-hour long episodes per month.

 Podcast starter kit for $250

 Spending $250 on software and podcast equipment will help you achieve an advanced setup and polished sound.
-At this budget, there’s a combination of DIY and new equipment for the optimal setup.
+At this budget, there’s a combination of DIY and new podcast equipment for the optimal setup.

 - Audio Technica ART2100: a great dynamic mic for around $100 and no mixer needed when you use the USB hookup.